digitalhumanists/corpus-services/doc/How-to_add_a_new_function.md

 In Netbeans there is the plugin "JUnit" (installed by default) which you can use to create an empty JUnit test class for your class.
 To use it:
  * right-click class
- * >Tools >Create/Update Test
--> this creates an empty template test class, that gives errors by default Fill this class with sensible test, one existing test class for reference is corpus-services\src\test\java\de\uni_hamburg\corpora\validation\PrettyPrintDataTest.java
+ * `>Tools >Create/Update Test` this creates an empty template test class, that gives errors by default Fill this class with sensible test, one existing test class for reference is corpus-services\src\test\java\de\uni_hamburg\corpora\validation\PrettyPrintDataTest.java
 There are some test files in the code with mockup audio and video  located here: corpus-services\src\test\java\de\uni_hamburg\corpora\resources\example
 Run the test and only merge into develop if the test passes.